Works from Documenta IX

 intrigued by the my use of perfume as a paint substitute in my 1991 show at the same gallery.
 Hoet felt that it also spoke to this "hidden dimension" where the social, political, and personal all intersect, and after several meetings with

-invited me to participate in Documenta IX with the understanding that I would produce new works for the exhibition in both of these formats.
+Colin DeLand he invited me to participate in Documenta IX with the understanding that I would produce new works for the exhibition in both of these formats.

 I set out to make a suite of new works that would incorporate similar techniques of substitution, but in the place of bed sheets, I chose instead to work with a new material, a synthetic irredescent fabric that was at once both sheer, and weirdly opaque, and when layed over each other created a shimmering, reflective surface, both flat, and curiously "deep".
 More intensly colored than the muted off-whites, and pale pink of the "bed sheet" paintings.
 Nearby to these works would be a new type of perfume painting that also incorporated a different material, this time a holographic foil, that layered under a sheer black fabric, would act as both mirror, and perfume "site".